Daniel-Walbolt/Daniel-Walbolt/README.md

-- 👋 Hi, I’m @Daniel-Walbolt I work professionally as a web development intern
+- 👋 Hi, I’m Daniel Walbolt.
+I work professionally as a software engineer.
+I love architecting and optimizing code.
 - 👀 I’m interested in ...
-Vue3 web development at the moment
+Vue3, Postgres, Go, and C# at the moment
-- 🌱 I’m currently working on getting my Bachelors in Computer Science Engineering
 - 📫 How to reach me... email me at dwalbolt@gmail.com

 <!---